-Most noteworthy, following a vegan well-balanced diet, high in beans, nuts, seeds, and whole cereal can protect vegans from taurine deficiency.
+Therefore, following a plant-based well-balanced diet, high in beans, nuts, seeds, and whole cereal could help vegans and vegetarians have normal levels of taurine.

 Do vegans need taurine supplements?

 As a rule of thumb, taurine levels tend to be lower in vegans.
-Certainly, not all vegans are deficient in taurine.
-But, vegans have higher risk of taurine deficiency!
+Certainly, not all vegans or vegetarians are deficient in taurine.
+But, vegans have a higher risk of taurine deficiency!

-On the contrary, people who have excess taurine in their blood, due to taurine supplements or animal food, tend to excrete higher amounts of taurine through urine.
+Actually, the body can conserve taurine if it has low concentrations, as less taurine is excreted in the urine.
+On the contrary, people who have excess taurine in their blood, tend to excrete higher amounts of taurine in the urine.

-Furthermore, vegan athletes could benefit from taking creatine supplements, as there aren’t vegan creatine dietary sources.
+Also, vegan athletes could benefit from taking creatine supplements.
+There are no vegan dietary sources for creatine either.